-My passion for photography started about eleven years ago.
-I was in South Africa and utterly disappointed with the quality of my digital point-and-shoot camera in low-light situations.
-So I purchased a professional DSLR camera and was keen to figure out how to make great images.
+My passion for photography started about eleven years ago: I was in South Africa and amazed by the beauty of the scenery.
+However, I couldn’t catch the beauty with the low quality digital point-and-shoot camera, especially in low-light situations.
+So I went to purchase a professional DSLR camera and was keen to figure out how to make great images.
 First it was all digital.
 And I didn’t stick to a particular genre or style.
 I was just experimenting and having fun, mostly while travelling.

-In the last couple of years, my life was like a roller-coaster ride with a lot of happy and also some sad moments.
+Then in 2017 and 2018 I went through some life-changing moments (sad and happy).
 These experiences helped me to evolve and made me think about life differently.
-Both my mindset and approach in photography have changed, too.
+And as photography plays a major part in my life, my mindset and approach in photography have changed, too.

-I believe that everyone should pursue what they are most passionate about in life (for the highest good of all) so that we together can evolve into better human beings and spread goodness in the world.
+I believe that everyone should pursue what they are most passionate about in life (for the highest good of all) so that we can evolve into better human beings, spread goodness in the world and fulfill our purpose.
 I love exploring historic places and stunning landscapes with the camera.
-Further, it’s the process of making timeless photos plus inspire other people to be great at what they love is what I am most passionate about.
+While capturing the mood and telling a story about a certain place or situation is where I feel truely alive.

 If you like what I do and want to support me,